faasm/faasm/README.md

 These shared memory regions give low-latency concurrent access to data, and are synchronised globally to support large-scale parallelism.

-Faasm combines software fault isolation from WebAssembly with standard Linux tools to isolate functions in Faaslets, which provide security and resource isolation at low cost.
-Faaslets run side-by-side as threads of a single runtime process, with low overheads and fast boot times.
+Faasm combines software fault isolation from WebAssembly with standard Linux tools, to provide serucity and resource isolatation at low cost.
+Faasm runs functions side-by-side as threads of a single runtime process, with low overheads and fast boot times.
 The underlying WebAssembly execution and code generation is handled by [WAVM](https://github.com/WAVM/WAVM).